Welcome to today's edition of the Rush 24-7 podcast.

 And we have your phone calls.

-We come back, you've got to hear C-SPAN discuss me yesterday.
+You've got to hear C-SPAN discuss me yesterday.

 They read the transcript from my website in typical C-SPAN ways.

-But they read the headline uh was fake newsman caught giving 50 large to Clinton Crime Family Foundation.
+But they read the headline was fake newsman caught giving 50 large to Clinton Crime Family Foundation.

-I mean, this is since it's a treat.
+I mean, this is a treat.

-Hang on, we'll get to that.
+We'll get to that.

-We know no, Amtrak, no, what I was talking about is very simple.
+No, what I was talking about is very simple.

 There's a report that the safety equipment that could have prevented the accident hasn't been held by lack of funding.